kmeagle1515/T2I/README.md

 - minibatch discrimination [2] (implemented but not used)
 - WGAN [3]
 - WGAN-GP [4] (implemented but not used)
+- SRCNN
+- GAN-BERT (implemented but not integrated)

 ## Datasets

-We used [Caltech-UCSD Birds 200](http://www.vision.caltech.edu/visipedia/CUB-200.html) and [Flowers](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/) datasets, we converted each dataset (images, text embeddings) to hd5 format.
+We used [Flowers](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/) datasets, we converted each dataset (images, text embeddings) to hd5 format.

 We used the [text embeddings](https://github.com/reedscot/icml2016) provided by the paper authors

 **To use this code you can either:**

-- Use the converted hd5 datasets,  [birds](https://drive.google.com/open?id=1mNhn6MYpBb-JwE86GC1kk0VJsYj-Pn5j), [flowers](https://drive.google.com/open?id=1EgnaTrlHGaqK5CCgHKLclZMT_AMSTyh8)
+- Use the converted hd5 datasets, [flowers](https://drive.google.com/open?id=1EgnaTrlHGaqK5CCgHKLclZMT_AMSTyh8)
 - Convert the data youself
   1. download the dataset as described [here](https://github.com/reedscot/cvpr2016)
   2. Add the paths to the dataset to `config.yaml` file.